 Sarah completed a master's in Theological Studies at Vanderbilt University with a Carpenter Certificate in Religion Gender and Sexuality in May 2016.
 She then spent a brief year in Dayton, Ohio where she coached softball at the University of Dayton and served St. Christopher's Episcopal Church as a guest preacher and pub theologian.

 Now back home in OKC, Sarah is in the ordination process as well as the Director of Media & Technology for the Episcopal Diocese of Oklahoma and the Head Softball Coach at Casady School.
-She started the Theosophia Podcast, a platform for women's voices in theology.
+In November 2017, she started the Theosophia Podcast, a platform for women's voices in theology.